alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 :ref:`software packages <conda:concept-conda-package>` that are free to download and use.
-The base :xref:`Anaconda` collection has way more :ref:`packages <conda:concept-conda-package>` than :term:`AAAAAA` require, so you can use :std:doc:`Miniconda<conda:user-guide/install/index>` to acess only the ones that you need
+The base :xref:`Anaconda` collection has way more :ref:`packages <conda:concept-conda-package>` than :term:`AAAAAA` require, so you can use :doc:`Miniconda<conda:user-guide/install/index>` to acess only the ones that you need

-You can manage these :ref:`packages <conda:concept-conda-package>` using :std:doc:`conda <conda:index>`, a command-line configurator that automatically checks dependencies and maintains compatibility between :ref:`packages <conda:concept-conda-package>`.
+You can manage these :ref:`packages <conda:concept-conda-package>` using :doc:`conda <conda:index>`, a configurator that automatically checks dependencies and maintains compatibility between :ref:`packages <conda:concept-conda-package>`.
-:ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`
+:ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`, like the :xref:`conda-forge`

 .. csv-table:: Select references
    :header: "Reference", "Topic"
    :align: center

-   :std:doc:`conda:index`, Official reference
+   :doc:`conda:index`, Official reference
-   :std:doc:`Conda cheatsheet <conda:user-guide/cheatsheet>`, "Common
+   :doc:`Conda cheatsheet <conda:user-guide/cheatsheet>`, "Common
-   :std:doc:`conda <conda:index>` commands"
+   :doc:`conda <conda:index>` commands"
    :ref:`Conda procedures <conda-procedures>`, :term:`AAAAAA` usage

 The :ref:`developer setup <dev-env-intro>` describes how to